Skip to content

 bool malloc_zero_fill( void * addr )

-indicates if the dynamic object is zero filled.
+returns if the object is zero filled.

 Parameters: